atet/nas/README.md

 **For long term solutions, consider the following:**

-* **Better hardware**: Raspberry Pi Zero W will be sluggish
+* **Better hardware**: You've experienced the Pi Zero being a bit sluggish
-* **Reliable storage**: Flash memory (e.g. micro SD card) is not as reliable as traditional disk drives
+* **Reliable storage**: Micro SD card is not as reliable as traditional disk drives
 * **Faster connection**: Zero W's WiFi bandwidth is slow compared to wired ethernet
 * **Security**: Never expose a computer to the internet without taking precautions: https://www.upguard.com/blog/10-essential-steps-for-configuring-a-new-server

 **Pro-tips:**

-* **Backup and redundancy**: You can mirror your files on multiple devices by connecting to a common account
+* **Backup and redundancy**: You can mirror your files on multiple devices just by connecting to a common account
-* **Global access**: You can access your files anywhere in the world
-* **Buy better hardware**: Do not use the Pi Zero as your actual Nextcloud NAS; it will be painfully slow and disk drives offer more storage and reliability than micro SD
+* **Buy better hardware**: Don't use the Pi Zero as an actual Nextcloud NAS; it will be painfully slow and disk drives offer more storage and reliability than micro SD

 [Back to Top](#table-of-contents)